12 tiny worlds

 was a postdoc.

+And this happened to be on a weekend.
 So I was just looking back at the lab notebook.

 I have it right here beside me, in fact.
+So it was a weekend.

-And on Saturday, he said, hmm, something seems off.
+and on Saturday, he said, hmm, something seems off.

+One of these cultures is more turbid than it should be.
 Cloudiness like this, it means that so much stuff is growing in the flask that it started to block out the light.

 E.